-In this modern age, there are now ways on how you can work without having to be confined inside an office.
+Are you an adventurous nurse?
+A hiking nurse?
+In this modern age, there are ways to work without having to be confined inside an office.
 In fact, even medical professionals such as nurses can travel as part of their job.
-For a lot of people who don’t want to be confined in a particular place, the reason why they’re working remotely is that they want to travel more.
+For many people who don’t want to be confined in a particular place, they’re working remotely because they want to travel more.
 These people are usually adventurous.

 Inform others about your plans